HerveFrezza-Buet/notabene/README.md

 # notabene

 notabene is a python library that handles your latex formulas...
 Indeed, we use python to express formulas in a readable way, and the translation into latex is done automatically.
+You benefit from python functionalities as a programming language : define variables, functions, etc....

-You write this in python :
+Shortly, you write this in python :

 ```
 A, B = nb.to('A B')